Snowman cupcakes

 - Cool them in the tin for a few minutes before transferring them to a wire rack to cool.

-- Get your toddler to measure out the butter and icing sugar, then add to a large mixing bowl.
+- Measure out the butter and icing sugar, vanilla extract and a splash of milk and add them to a large mixing bowl.
 Beat them together until light and fluffy.
-Add the vanilla extract and beat again until well mixed.

 - Using a small palette knife (or a butter knife or the back of a spoospread the butter icing over each of the cooled cupcakes.

-- Carefully press each snowman on to the top of a cupcake.
+- Carefully press each snowman on to the top of a cupcake, slightly to the side, add the smartie buttons and push the matchstick arms into the sides.

 Pin snowman cupcakes for later